girlscript/winter-of-contributing/Interview_Preparation/Important Resources and Books.md

 # Round 3: HR round or Final round

-This is the final round in which interviewer can ask you anything regarding your resume or cs core subjects.
+This is the final round in which the interviewer can ask you anything regarding your resume or cs core subjects.

-* Data Structures and Algorithms oops, dbms, Operating system, Networking system, Software Engineering, SQL queries, Linux command and git command: [**Tutorialpoint website**](https://www.tutorialspoint.com/index.htm)
+* Data Structures and Algorithms oops, DBMS, Operating system, Networking system, Software Engineering, SQL queries, Linux command, and git command: [**Tutorialpoint website**](https://www.tutorialspoint.com/index.htm)
 * Apitude quetions practice on: [**Indiabix website**](https://www.indiabix.com/)

 *********************************************************************************************************************************************************************************
->After completing all 4 step which is mentiooned above than:
+>After completing all 4 steps which are mentioned above then:
-* Have a final look on previous year interview experiences on : [**gfg**](https://www.geeksforgeeks.org/) and [**interview bit**](https://www.interviewbit.com/)
+* Have a final look at previous year interview experiences on [**gfg**](https://www.geeksforgeeks.org/) and [**interview bit**](https://www.interviewbit.com/)
-* Solve  more quetions of dsa on : [**algoexpoet.io**](https://www.algoexpert.io/product?r=ads&gclid=CjwKCAjw_L6LBhBbEiwA4c46upPgWbQqBKOck5JylFyiHE2G0uenJ6AuIkJW8vzrrUSjqZtbT62uBBoCTOEQAvD_BwE)
+* Solve  more questions of dsa on [**algoexpoet.io**](https://www.algoexpert.io/product?r=ads&gclid=CjwKCAjw_L6LBhBbEiwA4c46upPgWbQqBKOck5JylFyiHE2G0uenJ6AuIkJW8vzrrUSjqZtbT62uBBoCTOEQAvD_BwE)